 FWC has conducted aerial surveys to monitor seasonal presence of right whales, mitigate vessel-whale collisions, and assess population dynamics since 1987.
 An Early Warning System communication network, coordinated by NOAA Fisheries with assistance from FWC, is utilized to protect right whales from vessel collisions by notifying key agencies, ports, and mariners, via email or text message, when and where right whales have been sighted.
-FWC is also one of a handful of major contributors to the North Atlantic Right Whale Identification Database the central repository for archiving and maintaining photographs and sighting data on right whales.
-Photographs taken by staff are used to identify individual right whales based on the callosity pattern (a natural growth of rough, cornified skin) on their heads as well as humanrelated scars.
+FWC is a major contributor to the North Atlantic Right Whale Consortium-the central repository for archiving and maintaining photographs and sighting data on right whales.
+Photographs taken by staff are used to identify individual right whales based on the callosity pattern (a natural growth of rough, cornified skin) on their heads as well as human-related scars.
 Over time, population demographics, reproductive success, mortality, and trends in health are monitored in part through this photo-identification research, as well as through genetic sampling.
 FWC has worked closely with partners to compile years of aerial survey data into a GIS program.
 Analysis of these spatial data help scientists and managers to evaluate right whale distribution patterns in the calving grounds in relation to environmental factors, such as sea surface temperatures and water depth, and human activities, such as vessel traffic.